 Changing the game

-Before the aircraft’s introduction, carriers were struggling to perform successfully with a long-distance passenger jet.
+Before the aircraft’s introduction, carriers were struggling to perform successfully with a long-distance passenger plane.
 The DC-3 revolutionized commercial services as it helped airlines to start earning regular profits on long-haul operations.
 If it wasn’t for the determination of Cyrus Rowlett “C. R.” Smith, the iconic president of American Airlines, the game-changing introduction may not have happened.

 The US commercial aviation pioneer wanted two new planes.
 He sought a lower version of the DC-2, which would carry 21 passengers during the day, and he also wanted an aircraft with railroad-type sleeping berths, which would transport 14 travelers overnight.